jordanwentland/SysAdminFinal/README.md

 <h2> How to run this project? </h1>
 <p> To run this project, simply:  </p>
-  *1.)
-Ensure docker and docker-compose are installed on your system 2.) pull the git repo down
+  markup: - Ensure docker and docker-compose are installed on your system
+  - pull the git repo down
-  3.) run the docker compose file be executing "docker-compose up -d" 4.) thats it! *
+  - run the docker compose file be executing "docker-compose up -d"
+  - thats it!